Four PRSSA student members in front of logo backdrop

 • PRSSA Membership - You must be a member in good standing of a PRSSA Chapter and maintain your membership throughout your term.

-• All National Committee members must attend the International Conference in the fall and Leadership Assembly in the spring.
+• All International Committee members must attend the International Conference in the fall and Leadership Assembly in the spring.
 PRSSA covers your travel and hotel costs, but you are responsible for any additional costs (if applicable).

 • Full-time Student - You must be a full-time student (by your university’s standards) from the time you are elected through fall semester.